bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 39°
-- Drizzle and Windy
+- Drizzle and Breezy
-- 69% humidity
+- 80% humidity
 - 16 mph wind
-- 82% cloud cover
+- 93% cloud cover
 - 44 AQI 🟩
 - 0.04 inches of rain expected in the next 48 hours